Industry — Roofing

 Separate campaigns for emergency, reroof, and insurance work

 Three different paths, three different sales cycles, three different conversion events, three different ad sets.
 Emergency leak work is same-day, urgent, fast to close.
-Reroof is a 2-4 week sale with multiple quotes typical.
+Reroof is a 2-4 week retail sale with multiple quotes typical.
 Insurance and storm work involves adjusters, supplements, and a 60-90+ day cycle.
-Each runs as its own campaign with its own keywords, ad copy, landing page, and bidding.
+Each runs as its own campaign with its own keywords, ad copy, landing page, and bidding — so retail budget doesn't get drained by leak-call urgency, and storm leads don't get buried under reroof shoppers.

 02